Malik-444/Jira-IT-Helpdesk-Project/README.md

 - **Common Problems**: The project focuses on addressing a wide range of common IT problems encountered by users on a day-to-day basis.
 This includes but is not limited to:

-  - Software installation and configuration issues
+  - Computer Freezes
   - Printer connectivity problems
-  - VPN setup and access issues
+  - Slow Computer
-  - Email configuration and troubleshooting
+  - Slow Internet and troubleshooting
   - Password resets and account lockouts
   - Missing Documents